Nana2929/CTAtool/readme.md

         --alpha_rs=0.1  # random swap
         --alpha_rd=0.1  # random deletion
         --seed=0        # recommend 1126 lol
-        --save_synonyms=0 # if you want to output a synoym dictionary of the synoyms searched or used, turn it to 1
+        --save_synonyms=0 # if you want to output a synonym dictionary of the synonyms searched or used, turn it to 1